 “I wasn’t spyin.’
 It just seemed so obvious.
 I can’t help myself.
 I thought we’d all do it.”

 “You got me doin’ it.”

-We laughed and left it.
-Robby reminded me that I had to help him with Samhain.
+We laugh and leave it.
+Robby reminds me that I have to help him with Samhain.

-A few days later, when Robby and Mary walked into my room, and Dave piped up.
+A few days later, when Robby and Mary walk into my room, Dave pipes up.

 “It’s Ricky and Lucy.”

 “Shut up, fuck.”